andresbecker/hybrid_nsga2/README.md

 **Dissertation Results**
 ---
-To test the advantages of merging the NSGA-II algorithm with a gradient based method, several test functions were used.
-You can take a look at these results and references in my dissertation document (Documentation/ABecker_Thesis.pdf), which is in spanish unfortunately.
-However, here you can see some animations for the bi-objective test optimization function Zitzler–Deb–Thiele (ZDT, https://en.wikipedia.org/wiki/Test_functions_for_optimization), which show the advantages of the hybrid algorithm:
+To show the advantages of merging the NSGA-II algorithm with a gradient based method, several test functions were used.
+You can take a look at these results and references in my dissertation document (Documentation/ABecker_Thesis.pdf), which is in spanish unfortunately, or you can see here some animations for the bi-objective test optimization function Zitzler–Deb–Thiele (ZDT, https://en.wikipedia.org/wiki/Test_functions_for_optimization), Which show the improvement in performance of the hybrid algorithm compared to the original:

 <p align="center">
   <img src="Code/Test_Problems/ZDT1/ZDT1.gif" width="600">